-Given his reputation and popularity, it wasn’t surprising when he was approached in May 1909 to hang-up his saddle and assume responsibility as private trainer to the team of racehorses owned by Cecilia Johnston, the widowed matriarch of the famous Highden station, a sprawling 1200-acre estate near Awahuri in the Manawatu district.
-Upon the death in 1907 of her husband, Walter, a prominent merchant, politician and landowner, Cecilia Johnston had continued to race horses under the nom de course of ‘Mr Highden’ although the team was largely managed by her eldest son, Goring, later president of the Manawatu Racing Club.
+Given his reputation and popularity, it wasn’t surprising when he was approached in May 1909 to hang up his saddle and assume responsibility as private trainer to the team of racehorses owned by Cecilia Johnston, the widowed matriarch of the famous Highden station, a sprawling 1200-acre estate near Awahuri in the Manawatu district.
+Upon the death in 1907 of her husband, Walter, a prominent merchant, politician, and landowner, Cecilia Johnston continued to race the horses under the nom de course of ‘Mr. Highden’, although her team was largely managed by her eldest son, Goring, later president of the Manawatu Racing Club.
 Originally the team had been trained by Alf Shearsby at Levin, but in 1909 the decision was made by Cecilia Johnston to transfer the horses to Awapuni, where a training stable and thirteen acres of land had been recently purchased.
-Additional horse boxes were constructed and a tidy sum invested in the property, elevating it to one of the finest on the coast.
+Additional horse boxes were constructed and a tidy sum was invested in the property, elevating it to one of the finest on the coast.
 It was a considerable compliment to the perceived skills and mature horsemanship of the thirty-one-year-old Price when he was offered the position and consulted on the refurbishing of the new training establishment.
-A number of the leading sportsmen of Wanganui tendered a farewell dinner at the Rutland Hotel on the Saturday evening before Price starting his new calling, presenting him with a gift of an expensive pair of field glasses.
+A number of the leading sportsmen of Wanganui tendered a farewell dinner at the Rutland Hotel on the Saturday evening before Price started his new calling, presenting him with a gift of an expensive pair of field glasses.
 Just how well ‘wee Georgie’ came to use those field glasses in the years ahead will be revealed as this chronicle unfolds.

 George Price arrived at Randwick infused with the spirit of Tennyson’s Ulysses, a poem he loved, i.e. ‘to strive, to seek, to find and not to yield.’
 Buoyed by the prospect of a new set of challenges that would act as a whetstone to his fate, Price saw the relocation as an opportunity.
 After all, he had been here before.
 In the winter of 1912, Price had brought a small team of the Highden horses and housed them at the old Wootton stables but failed to meet with success.
 This time it would be very different.
 As we learned in the previous chapter, it was Ned Moss who was largely responsible for encouraging him to relocate to Sydney.
 Moss liked a bet and Price was soon to show in Australia that when he decided to ply the pencil, commissioners finished up with writer’s cramp.
 The New Zealand horseman first settled into stables in Kensington, and while the first two occupants in his stable, Loyal Irish and The Shag, he brought across from New Zealand, it wasn’t long before Moss gave him Stony to train.
 The yearling by Magpie, later registered as Windbag, quickly followed.